Biodegradable Garbage Bags: Are They Really Better for the Planet?

 Do biodegradable garbage bags break down in backyard compost?

 Most don’t.
-Backyard compost piles typically remain cooler and drier than industrial composting facilities, so many biodegradable bags may not fully decompose.
-Look for bags labeled as “home compostable” if you want to try them in your own bin.
+Backyard compost piles usually stay cooler and drier than industrial facilities, which slows the breakdown process.
+Many biodegradable bags may only partially decompose or leave residue.
+Look for bags labeled “home compostable” (such as OK Compost Home certified) if you want a reliable option for backyard bins.

 Are biodegradable bags safe for animals and soil?

-Certified compostable bags (like those tested under ASTM D6400 and BPI) are designed to break down without leaving harmful residues.
-Non-certified “biodegradable” bags, however, may leave behind microplastics or additives that aren’t as safe.
+Certified compostable bags tested under ASTM D6400 or BPI standards are designed to turn into non-toxic organic matter, leaving no harmful residues.
+Non-certified “biodegradable” bags may still leave microplastics or chemical additives behind.
+For safety, stick with trusted certifications and avoid generic biodegradable claims.

 Do these bags cost more than regular plastic trash bags?